French Court Dismisses Sexual Assault Case Against Interior Minister Darmanin - Reports - UrduPoint

 The judge ordered that the case be dismissed on July 8, 2022, the broadcaster reported.

-Sophie Patterson Spat, who accused Darmanin of sexual harassment and breach of trust in 2009, filed a lawsuit againt him in 2017.
+Sophie Patterson-Spatz, who accused Darmanin of sexual harassment and breach of trust in 2009, filed a lawsuit against him in 2017.

 In 2018, the court in Paris issued a ruling on lack of evidence in the case, and in 2019 a court of cassation ordered that the legality of the case termination be reviewed.